• Shop

 Let cool completely before storing in an airtight container.
 Reheat gently before serving (thaw frozen soup overnight in the refrigerator).

-By: Dayna · In: General
+By: Dayna · In: Autumn, General, Soups

 you’ll also love